sidthoviti/Fine-Tuning-ResNet50-Pretrained-on-ImageNet-for-CIFAR-10/README.md

 * Testing Accuracy: The test accuracy also shows improvement throughout the epochs, starting from 69.60% and reaching 87.68% in the final epoch.
 This suggests that the model is generalizing well and performing better on unseen data.

 * Test Loss: The test loss initially decreases and then fluctuates slightly, but overall, it remains relatively stable.
 It starts at 0.8660 and ends at 0.3625.

+Note: The above results were obtained by using a batch size of 32.
+When the batch size of increased to 64, 92.34% accuracy was achieved.